-Child & Adolescent Psychoanalytic Program
+Child & Adolescent Psychoanalytic Program through the Western Child Consortium

 To train individuals to become child & adolescent psychoanalysts, we offer a program based on a three-part model, which includes course work, supervised analysis of clinical cases, and the candidate's personal training analysis.